bmartin1/bmartin1.github.io/_projects/5_project.markdown

 </div>

 <p align="justify"><b>To learn knowledge about sounds we need to define recognizable names, attributes, relations, and interactions that produce acoustic phenomena.</b> For example, if we have a sponge, a plate and a faucet, what sound(s) do each of them produce in isolation and what sound(s) do they produce in combination?
-NELS should provide different concurrent categorization strategies to account for different knowledge elements of sounds, but which ones should we define?
-The knowledge we consider and the methods to relate it will have an effect on the performance of Machine Learning models.</p>
+NELS should eventually be able to have and grow a knowledge base of sounds, something that until this day is not available, but how to start?
+We could use language to relate elements that compose sound events (e.g., WordnNet), or autoregressive models to generate acoustic descriptions of sound events (e.g., GPT3), however, language-based model seem to lack audio understanding and not always associate words that produce sounds (e.g. sitting in a chair vs pulling a chair, looking at a tree vs tree falling down).
+The knowledge we define and how we use it will impact the performance of Machine Learning models.</p>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">